kalpandemanjushri12/RNA-Seq-Analysis-Pipeline-and-FastQC-Report/README.md

 # NGS_WORK
-I have posted few sample files of my work which I have worked during RNA-sequencing processing.
+I have posted a sample file of my work along with my bash script which I have worked during RNA-sequencing processing.